rtagliaviaz/cryptocurrency-discord-bot/README.md

 ## 4. Creating the bot commands <a name="creating-commands"></a>

-For this example i will create only three commands, `!help` command to get all the available commands, a `!currencies` command to get all the supported currencies and a `!crypto_price` to get the price of the selected cryptocurrency in the desired currency.
+For this example I will create only three commands, `!help` command to get all the available commands, a `!currencies` command to get all the supported currencies and a `!crypto_price` to get the price of the selected cryptocurrency in the desired currency.

 - So let's start creating our **!help** command.